Brunswick aerospace company sets date for rocket launch

 While the Stardust will stay within the bounds of Earth’s atmosphere, Deri remains ambitious about the company’s future endeavors.

-The market CubeSats, or nanosatellites, is expected to see significant growth over the next decade, making it a sound investment for a group like MTI.
+The market CubeSats, or nanosatellites, is expected to see significant growth over the next decade, making it an attractive investment for a group like MTI.

 Using these grants and roughly $400,000 of their own funding since the company’s inception, bluShfit has been able to develop a rocket that they hope will demonstrate their engine’s supremacy during the Oct.
 21 launch.

-The former naval base already has the infrastructure to ease the development of a spaceport, and Whitney sees the launch as a stepping stone towards building the industry: “We are optimistic that the successful demonstration of bluShift’s Stardust 1.0 prototype will prove its commercialization capabilities and lead to greater growth for the company and, indeed, the entire aerospace cluster in Maine”

-“We envision a Maine that is known for its strong high-tech aerospace industry, creating high paying, exciting jobs from Cumberland to Aroostook and Washington counties.
-The future of aerospace will have the words ‘Made in Maine’ on it.” said Deri.
+“We envision a Maine that is known for its strong high-tech aerospace industry, creating high-paying, exciting jobs from Cumberland to Aroostook and Washington counties.
+The future of aerospace will have the words ‘Made in Maine’ on it,” Deri said.

 Comments are not available on this story.